tomwbond/levystag/script.md

 ---

-*The first act concludes as Hamlet barely escapes the enchanted chase, having survived the challenges set before him.
-The Witches cackle, knowing the night’s madness is far from over.*

 ## Challenge 1: The Battle of Wits

 *As Hamlet resigns himself to the night’s events, Mercutio steps forward with a mischievous grin.*